 In 2006, for 8 years, I was a Senior Parenting Practitioner within the Youth Offending Service.
 This work involved empowering parents and young people to question their own behaviour and make significant changes to improve their lives.
 My experience in this field led to Co-Authorship of the self-help book ‘Parenting A Violent Child’, in February 2015.

 In 2016 I attended my first laughter session and I was introduced to the subject of Positive Psychology.
-I attended an Introduction to Positive Psychology course and immediately signed up to take a MSc in Applied Positive Psychology.
-After 2 years studying, I am using my knowledge and skills of positive psychology to bring joy to communities.
+I attended an Introduction to Positive Psychology course and I am now the proud owner of a MSc in Applied Positive Psychology.
+I am now using my knowledge and skills of positive psychology to bring joy and hope to communities.

 In essence I am a coach who loves to;